michael2012z/BitBible/markdown/KJV/files/Num.md

 7. Of the tribe of Issachar, Igal the son of Joseph.

-8. Of the tribe of Ephraim, Oshea the son of Nun.Oshea: also called, Joshua
+8. Of the tribe of Ephraim, Oshea the son of Nun.

 9. Of the tribe of Benjamin, Palti the son of Raphu.